 ULTRASOUND General Ultrasound

 Ultrasound imaging uses sound waves to produce pictures of the inside of the body.
 It is used to help diagnose the causes of pain, swelling and infection in the body’s internal organs and to examine a baby in pregnant women and the brain and hips in infants.
 Ultrasound is safe, noninvasive, and does not use ionizing radiation.

 X-ray or radiography uses a very small dose of ionizing radiation to produce pictures of the body’s internal structures.
 X-rays are the oldest and most frequently used form of medical imaging.
-They are often used to help diagnosed fractured bones, look for injury or infection and to locate foreign objects in soft tissue.
+They are often used to help diagnose fractured bones, look for injury or infection and to locate foreign objects in soft tissue.
 Some x-ray exams may use an iodine-based contrast material or barium to help improve the visibility of specific organs, blood vessels, tissues or bone.